Aix En Provence & Marseilles

 Before leaving to Marseille you will have free time to discover a unique local restaurant.

 Driving through the colorful Old Port, where the city's Greek founders landed in 600 B.C., you will be mesmerized by the classically French sidewalk cafés, thriving markets, and picturesque fishing boats bobbing in the harbor.
-Continuing along the coast, the landscape changes, and the views become dominated by the impressive cliffs of the Marseille massif and the scenic islands lying just offshore.
+Continuing along the coast, the landscape changes, and the views become dominated by the scenic islands lying just offshore.
 Perched on La Garde Hill, high above the city, stands Notre Dame de la Garde Basilica, which upon visiting you'll learn was built on a site that has been a defensive observation post since prehistoric times.
 The architecture of the Romanesque-Byzantine style basilica boasts magnificent domes, multi-colored stone, and golden mosaics.
 After a drive through the shopping district, you will stop in the Palais Longchamp, a fantastic 19th-Century complex of stately museums, elegant fountains, and an expansive Zoological Garden.
 The entrance to Longchamp Park is guarded by four stone lions, and provides an unforgettable setting for a photo.

 Please note: This tour consists of approximately 1 hour and 30 minutes of moderate walking over mostly flat or cobblestoned surfaces.
 Flash photography & video cameras are not permitted in the Cathedral.
 There are approximately 120 steps to reach the Basilica.
 Suitable attire is required to enter the cathedral.